corda/bootcamp-cordapp/README.md

 ### The TokenState

 States define shared facts on the ledger.
 Our state, TokenState, will define a token.
+In this CorDapp, issuer and owner will be accounts.
+They will be represented by AnonymousParty class instead of Party class.
 It will have the following structure:

     -------------------
     |                 |